GoodforGod/testcontainers-extensions/scylla/README.md

 Default strategy is to use `TRUNCATE`, if you want to change it use `Migration.DropMode.DROP`.

 Available migration engines:
-- Scripts - For `apply` load scripts from specified paths or directories and execute in ASC order, for `drop` clean all Non System tables in all cassandra
+- Scripts - For `apply` load scripts from specified paths or directories and execute in ASC order, for `drop` clean all Non System tables in all scylla
-- [Cognitor](https://github.com/patka/cassandra-migration) - For `apply` uses Cognitor Scylla migration library, for `drop` clean all Non System tables in all cassandra
+- [Cognitor](https://github.com/patka/scylla-migration) - For `apply` uses Cognitor Scylla migration library, for `drop` clean all Non System tables in all scylla

 Given engine is Scripts and migration file named `1_setup.sql` is in resource directory `migration`:
 ```sql